MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 The main configuration profile, which is attached to the *MixedRealityToolkit* GameObject in your Scene, provides the main entry point for the Toolkit in your project.

 > [!NOTE]
 > Mixed Reality Toolkit "locks" the default configuration screens to ensure you always have a common start point for your project and it is encouraged to start defining your own settings as your project evolves.
-The MRTK configuration is not editable during play-mode.
+MRTK configuration is not editable during play-mode.

 ![MRTK configuration profile](../features/images/mixed-reality-toolkit-configuration-profile-screens/MRTK_ActiveConfiguration.png)